 Glashutte Original Senator Chronometer

-In a recently released video, Glashutte Original demonstrated the process of setting up the watch.
-Pulling the crown, you automatically reset the small seconds counter to zero and, by turning the minute hand precisely by 6-degree increments, you can easily set the watch to the desired time with an unprecedented accuracy.
+In a recently released video, Glashutte Original demonstrated the process of setting up the mechanism.
+Pulling the crown, you automatically reset the small seconds counter to zero and, by turning the minute hand precisely by 6-degree increments, you can easily set the watch to the desired time with unprecedented accuracy.

 Enjoy.